ThomasMrY/ActivationFunctionDemo/README.md

 # Activation Function Demo

-The "Activation Function Demo" is a demo for implementing activation function with the mathod, propsed in paper:[A](http://pytorch.org/), and evaluating the performance of it with different precision on diffierent datasets.
+The "Activation Function Demo" is a demo for implementing activation function with the mathod, propsed in paper:[ "Design Space Exploration of Neural Network Activation Function Circuits,"](https://ieeexplore.ieee.org/document/8467987/), and evaluating the performance of it with different precision on diffierent datasets.
 And here is an example that we implemeted:
 ![](http://thyrsi.com/t6/359/1534598671x-1376440150.png)

 Until now the activation function we supported: